JiaweiZhuang/CS205_final_project/README.md

 ### Hybrid MPI-OpenMP

 We simply add OpenMP pragmas to the MPI code, to get the hybrid version.
 This time we have many combinations of OpenMP threads and MPI processes to test.
-In general, we find that the speed-up depends on the product of OpenMP threads and MPI processes:
+In general, we find that the speed-up depends on the product of the number of OpenMP threads (n_omp hereinafter) and the number of MPI processes (N_MPI hereinafter):

 <p align="center">
 <img src="Timing_Results/plots/hybrid_scaling.jpg" width="480">
 </p>

+Interestingly, for N_MPI*n_omp=32, we have tested 4 cases (N_MPI,n_omp) = (32,1), (16,2), (8,4) or (4,8), and all of them have almost the same speed.

 [(View the raw timing log)](Timing_Results/log/Blobs_hybrid.log)